thiagoa/ruby_pocket/README.md

 - **Sinatra** API to consume the content (as another project, which uses the gem).
 - **Alfred** workflow (as another project).

-## Planned Technical Features

-- Database must have proper migrations system (to be implemented with **Sequel**), with transparent / automatic updates.

 ## Developer information

 This project is built with **Ruby**.
 The name **Ruby**, from **Ruby